 You will be expected to work half the number of hours of a full time student.
 Although full time students are expected to work 35 hours a week, in reality, most will work closer to 40 – 45 hours.
 Therefore, you’ll be expected to dedicate approximately 20 hours each week towards your degree.

 However, you won’t always be able to achieve this many hours due to your other commitments.
 Therefore, working to a frequent and consistent schedule will be more important.
 Working on your research in irregular intervals or whenever time permits will be an inefficient approach – it’s far better, plus psychologically easier, to commit to a consistent schedule.
+Though your PhD supervisor may be able to offer guidance in this regard, ultimately the PhD is yours to shape.

 Part Time PhDs for International Students

-If you are an international student wishing to undertake a part time PhD in a foreign country, you will need to meet additional requirements.
+If you are an international student wishing to undertake a part time PhD programme in a foreign country, you will need to meet additional requirements.

 For example, to study in the UK, you will need to secure both a work visa and a stable job.
 This is to prove that you can support yourself throughout the full length of your course.
 Unfortunately, even if you’re able to secure departmental or external funding, you won’t be able to use this to prove an income.
+Additionally, an international PhD student in the UK will need to demonstrate English proficiency as part of the application process.
+These entry requirements apply whether the overseas student is pursuing a PhD part-time or for full-time studies.

 Challenges of a Part Time PhD